sam-goodwin/punchcard/docs/3-runtime-dependencies.md

 # Type Signatures

-A Function's Runtime Dependencies are encoded in the type signature, to simplify unit testing and support compiler-time predicates on permissions.
+A Function's Runtime Dependencies are encoded in the type signature.

 Ordinarily, an in-memory Function's signature would be `Function<T, U>` (read: "a function from `T` to `U`").
-In Punchcard, there's a third argument `D` which captures the Function's runtime dependencies, `Function<T, U, D extends Dependency<any>` (read: "a function from `T` to `U` with runtime dependency `D`").
+In Punchcard, there's a third argument ,`D`, which captures the Function's runtime Dependencies, `Function<T, U, D extends Dependency<any>` (read: "a function from `T` to `U` with runtime Dependency `D`").

-In our example, the Queue has shape:
+In our example, the Queue has type:
 ```ts
 SQS.Queue<StringShape>
 ```